RustCrypto/utils/der/README.md

 that allocate gated under the off-by-default `alloc` feature).

-The implementation is presently specialized for documents which are smaller than 64kB, as that provides a safe bound for the current use cases.
+The implementation is presently specialized for documents which are smaller than 64kB as that provides a safe bound for the current use cases.
 However, that may be revisited in the future depending on interest in support for larger documents.
-Please open a [GitHub Issue] if you find this limit constraining in practice.
+See [RustCrypto/utils#370].

 ## License